DevashishPrasad/ITC-Tobacoo/README.md

 # ITC-Tobacoo
-This repo contains code for the SIH 2019 project
+This repo contains code for the SIH 2019 project.
+Tobaco classification on the basis of color, texture and ripeness.
+This project was delivered to ITC ltd

 ## Features extracted
 1) Gabor